Perceptive Travel is an award-winning site comprising a monthly narrative webzine and a much more frequent blog.

-The five talented bloggers below put up a new post each weekday, going beyond surface-level list posts and tired destination round-ups.
+Tim and the talented bloggers below put a dozen or so posts each month, going beyond surface-level list posts and tired destination round-ups.
 They seek out the offbeat and interesting places, people, and stories from dots on the map big and small.
-The editor is Tim Leffel, who occasionally pops by with a post, but mostly he runs the webzine and saves his rants for the Cheapest Destinations Blog.

 This blog started in 2007 and has been steadily growing from there.
 While a few people have come and gone over the years, here’s who’s on board now; click their names to see the full bios.
 You can also find all of our Twitter handles here and contact info here.

 Skye Class is an American-born writer.
 He quit his job in 2014 and within a year had visited 35 countries.
 Writing his own blog at SkyeTravels.com, he has also been featured on Lonely Planet and collaborated with dozens of other travel blogs.
 While he calls Earth his home, he has been an expat in Edinburgh, Scotland and Chiang Mai, Thailand.
 His hobbies include outdoor activities, sports, eating and reading.
 He’s always looking for the next great adventure.

 Kerry Dexter writes about music, the arts, history, and travel.
 Her work has appeared in VH1.com/SonicNet, National Geographic Traveler, Barnes & Noble Music, Strings, Journey to Scotland, and elsewhere online and in print.
 Her blog Music Road is a five-time nominee for top arts and culture blog at the Irish Blog Awards, and her post Irish music, Irish landscape was recognized as among the top-ten best posts across all categories.
 Read Kerry’s posts here>>